Sarrainodu: Critical response

 The album received positive reviews from critics.
 The Times of India wrote "The album is peppered with hits and is sure to do well."
 The album was well received by audiences, and it has been trending on top in Apple Music as well as on radio charts.
 The audio success meet was held on 10 April 2016 at RK Beach in Vishakapatnam, with Chiranjeevi attending the event as chief guest.
 The song "Blockbuster" was well received and it was later reused as "Vera Level" in Tamil film Ayogya, which is a Tamil remake of Temper.

 Release

 The filmmakers aimed for a Sankranthi release, but the release date was postponed due to delay in principal photography.
 The film was scheduled to release on 8 April 2016 coinciding with Allu Arjun's birthday, but it was postponed again due to post-production delays.
 The film was released worldwide on 22 April 2016.

-The film was later dubbed in Hindi and released on YouTube by Goldmines Telefilms on 28 May 2017.
+The film was later dubbed in Hindi under the same title and released on YouTube by Goldmines Telefilms on 28 May 2017.